 The Climate Equity Reference framework (and it’s predecessor, Greenhouse Development Rights) was originally developed and modeled by Paul Baer and Tom Athanasiou of EcoEquity and Sivan Kartha and Eric Kemp-Benedict of the Stockholm Environment Institute.
-Christian Holz, of the University of Ottawa, has since joined the Climate Equity Reference Project.
+Christian Holz, of Carleton University in Ottawa, has since joined the Climate Equity Reference Project.
 The team can be contacted at firstname.lastname@example.org.

 Tom Athanasiou is a writer, critic, speaker, and organizer.

 Tom directs EcoEquity, an activist think tank that focuses on developmental justice in a climate-constrained world.
 His principle interests are class division and international discord – or rather cooperation – in the context of the global climate emergency.
 Another way of putting this is that he seeks an extremely rapid global climate transition, one that’s fair enough to actually succeed.

 Tom coordinates the Greenhouse Development Rights author’s group, and has long been active in a variety of climate and climate-equity projects.
 He is for example the co-chair of the Climate Action Network’s Equity / Effort sharing working group.
 He is currently focused on the global campaign, within the UN climate negotiations, to establish an “Equity Review” in parallel to the “Science Review.”

 Tom is the author of Divided Planet: the Ecology of Rich and Poor, Dead Heat: Global Justice and Global Warming, and (co-author) Greenhouse Development Rights: The Right to Development in a Climate Constrained World.
 He is writing a new book, with a secret title.
 (Its working subtitle is Economic Justice as the Key to the Greenhouse Century).